 These are the heavy hitters of the mountain bike shoe world.
-They're made for…well…downhill.
-What is downhill?
-Aside from the obvious, downhill shoes aren't necessarily intended for extended pedalling and climbing.
+Downhill shoes aren't necessarily intended for extended pedaling and climbing due to their heavier weight and beefier, more protective construction.
 When the word "downhill" comes up, we have visions of rock gardens, big drops, even bigger air, huge features, high speeds, and fill-in-the-blank energy drink challenges.
 For some, downhill riding involves some cross country riding to access the good downhill, or even road-accessed shuttle riding.

-Downhill-oriented shoes tend to be heavier, with more durable materials made for extra abrasion resistance and shock absorption.
-With that durability, breathability takes a backseat and the shoes tend to keep the feet hotter than all mountain shoes.
+Downhill-oriented shoes tend to be heavier, with more durable materials made for extra abrasion resistance, foot protection, and shock absorption.
+With that durability, breathability takes a backseat and the shoes tend to keep the feet warmer than their cross country riding cousins.
 They'll handle use and abuse in stride and come back for more.
-These shoes aren't made for a lot of climbing, but some will hold their own just fine, only requiring a bit more effort with a bit more sweat.
+These shoes aren't made for a lot of climbing, but some will hold their own just fine, only requiring a bit more effort and sweat.